The Institute for Christian Formation

 Over the years one leading tradition has named the Magi, or Three Kings, Caspar, Melchoir and Balthasar.
 These names of the Three Kings figure prominently in another Epiphany tradition - the blessing of homes on Epiphany.
 The Epiphany blessing of homes is common in a number of cultures.
 To bless your home on Epiphany, take chalk and over your doorway inscribe 20+C+M+B+23.
 The first two numbers and the last two numbers in the inscription are the current year, while C, M and B are the traditional initials of the Three Kings!
 (CMB can also symbolize the first letter of each of the three Latin words Christus Mansionem Benedicat, which means “May Christ bless this house".
 Your service of blessing could include the proclamation of Matthew 2:1-12

 (the visit of the magi) and the singing of hymns and carols.
-You can find an Epiphany Home Blessing from the United States Conference of Catholic Bishops here
+You can find an Epiphany Home Blessing from the United States Conference of Catholic Bishops here.

 Make sure you place your Three Kings’ figures in your home nativity scene today.
 As you do so, if there are children in your household, read together “The Story of the Three Wise Kings” by Tomie dePaola (ISBN 0-399-20998-0).
 Invite children to draw their own picture of the Visit of the Magi, or maybe they could even role play this story.
 The children could create their own gifts to place by the manger today.
 Perhaps these could include a card with three concrete acts they will do this new year to follow Jesus.
 Here is a rather elaborate Epiphany coloring page.